 “The anti-inflammatory effect may be particularly helpful to cystic fibrosis patients as its activity is independent of any particular gene mutation and there is no effective anti-inflammatory agent specifically approved for use in cystic fibrosis to date,” Karlsson told me.

-Last year, the company obtained positive results from a phase IIa clinical trial that tested the effects of the drugs after a few hours.
+In 2018, the company obtained positive results from a phase IIa clinical trial that tested the effects of the drugs after a few hours.
 “A single dose of nebulized ensifentrine administered to 10 patients with cystic fibrosis demonstrated improvements in lung function,” said Karlsson.
-“The next step is to evaluate the anti-inflammatory effect of ensifentrine in longer phase 2 studies.”
+“The next step is to evaluate the anti-inflammatory effect of ensifentrine in longer phase II studies.”